InScight-Magazine/Content/Issue6/subfiles/openings.typ

   permalinkSuffix: "openings",
   numCols: 1,
 )
-#let types = ("IN": "INTERNSHIPS", "PH": "PHD POSITIONS", "PD": "POSTDOCTORAL AND OTHER SHORT-TERM POSITIONS")
+#let types = ("IN": "INTERNSHIPS", "PH": "PHD POSITIONS", "PD": "POSTDOCTORAL AND OTHER POSITIONS")
 #set par(leading: 1em, spacing: 1.8em)
 #for pair in types [
   == #pair.at(1)